AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Follow your instincts.
-That is where true wisdom manifests itself. — Oprah Winfrey
+> Life is like underwear, should be changed twice a day.   — Ray Bradbury
 <!--END_SECTION:quote-->